sharonreshma/react-weather-app/README.md

-# Weather App with React, Tailwind CSS, and OpenWeatherMap API
+# Weather Forecasting Application with React, Tailwind CSS, and OpenWeatherMap API

 This project is a weather application built with **JavaScript**, **React**, **Tailwind CSS**, **luxon**, **react-icons**, and **react-toastify**.
 It fetches weather data from **OpenWeatherMap API**, providing: